Truthkey/Birth-by-Sleep-Randomizer/README.md

 # Birth-by-Sleep-Randomizer
-Randomizer for the PC version of Birth by Sleep.
+Randomizer for the PC version of Birth by Sleep. **ONLY WORKS FOR THE CURRENT STEAM VERSION**

 **IT IS RECOMMENDED TO BACK UP YOUR BBS FILES BEFORE APPLYING PATCHES AS SOMETIMES CANCELING A RANDO PATCH CAN DELETE YOUR BBS PACKAGES.**